May is Better Hearing and Speech Month

 by Karen Sheffler, MS, CCC-SLP, BCS-S of SwallowStudy.com (May 2014)

 May is Better Hearing and Speech Month (#BHSM), which builds awareness of the services offered by Speech-Language Pathologists (SLPs) and Audiologists.
 Click here for more information from the American Speech and Hearing Association (ASHA).
+You really need to check out all the helpful resources and links on the ASHA website for BHSM!
+Spring is a busy time for SLPs with raising awareness throughout May AND June!
+Take time to pat yourself on the back for all the terrific work you do every day helping people!

 How do I promote “May is Better Hearing and Speech Month” in my facility?